adamw/website/content/blog/2011-10-12-elasticmq-0-1-released.md

     node.shutdown()</p></div>
     ";}
 categories:
-  - AWS
-  - Cloud
-  - Distributed
-  - ElasticMQ
-  - Java
+  - aws
-  - JBoss
+  - cloud
-  - Netty
+  - messaging
-  - Scala
+  - java
-  - SQS
+  - scala
-  - Uncategorized
+  - elasticmq

 ---
 [ElasticMQ][1] is a simple messaging system, exposing an [SQS][2]-compatible REST interface.
 It can run using an in-memory H2 database (ideal for testing), or backed by a normal database (e.g. MySQL).